Margaret Lindsay: 1940s

-Jon Tuska cited Ellery Queen, Master Detective (1940) and Ellery Queen's Penthouse Mystery (1941) as the best of the Bellamy-Lindsay pairings.
-"The influence of The Thin Man series was apparent in reverse," Tuska noted about Ellery Queen's Penthouse Mystery.
-"Ellery and Nikki are unmarried but obviously in love with each other.
-Probably the biggest mystery ... is how Ellery ever gets a book written.
-Not only is Nikki attractive and perfectly willing to show off her figure ... but she also likes to write her own stories on Queen's time, and gets carried away doing her own investigations", Tuska opined.

-Lindsay appeared in a supporting role in the 1942 film The Spoilers, starring Marlene Dietrich and John Wayne, and in Fritz Lang's Scarlet Street (1945) with Edward G. Robinson and Joan Bennett.
-While her work in the late 1940s would occasionally involve a supporting role in MGM films like Cass Timberlane (1948) with Spencer Tracy and Lana Turner, her film career went into decline, with roles in films at Poverty Row studios like Monogram Pictures and PRC.
-She returned to the stage and co-starred with Franchot Tone in The Second Man.
+Lindsay appeared in a supporting role in the 1942 film The Spoilers.
+After Universal Pictures released her from her contract, she returned to the stage, appearing on Broadway in Another Love Story, which had a three-month run at the end of 1943.
+Disappointed, she went back to Hollywood, but her film career went into temporary decline, with roles mostly in films at low-budget studios like Monogram Pictures and PRC.
+She returned to bigger film work in 1947, featured in MGM films like Cass Timberlane with Spencer Tracy and Lana Turner.
+She again returned to the stage and co-starred with Franchot Tone in The Second Man.

 1950s and 1960s

-She made her television debut in 1950 in The Importance of Being Earnest, which allowed her to once again display her finely-honed British accent.
+She made her television debut in 1950 in The Importance of Being Earnest, which allowed her to display her finely honed British accent.
 More television work followed.
 Lindsay appeared in only four films during the 1950s and two in the 1960s.
 Her final feature film was Tammy and the Doctor (1963).

 Personal life

-Early in her career, Lindsay lived with her sister Helen in Hollywood.
-Later in life, she lived with her youngest sister, Mickie.
+Early in her career, Lindsay lived with her sister Helen in Hollywood, Los Angeles.
+Later in life, she lived with her youngest sister Mickie.
 She never married.

-According to biographer and historian William J. Mann, Lindsay was the life partner of musical theatre, film, and television actress Mary McCarty.
+According to biographer and historian William J. Mann, Lindsay was the life partner of actor Mary McCarty.
+Her dating companions included other reportedly gay stars like Cesar Romero, Richard Deacon, and Liberace.
+She was also linked romantically to Janet Gaynor.